mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 ### Changing the Game

-Regardless of your philosophy (frequentist or Bayesian), these examples show that there's a way for you to assess whether or not the implementation of this game is fair.
-It's not perfect, but the more data you collect, the more certain you can be of the assessment.
+Regardless of your philosophy (frequentist or Bayesian), these examples show that there's a way for you to assess whether or not the game is fair.
+It's not perfect, but the more data you collect, the more certain you can be.

 But if you're worried about the possibility of a biased coin and don't have the opportunity to collect data, there's another solution: change the rules of the